 Although the Company believes that the expectations reflected in such forward-looking statements are reasonable, it can give no assurance that such expectations will prove to have been correct.
-Reference is made to a more complete discussion of forward-looking statements and applicable risks contained under the captions "Cautionary Note Concerning Forward-Looking Statements" and "Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on March 12, 2020, the Company's Quarterly Report on Form 10-Q/A for the quarter ended March 31, 2020, filed with the SEC on April 28, 2021, the Company's Quarterly Report on Form 10-Q/A for the quarter ended June 30, 2020, filed with the SEC on April 28, 2021, and other reports filed from time to time with the SEC.
+Reference is made to a more complete discussion of forward-looking statements and applicable risks contained under the captions "Cautionary Note Concerning Forward-Looking Statements" and "Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on March 12, 2020, and other reports filed from time to time with the SEC.
 Clipper Realty Inc. undertakes no obligation to update or revise any of its forward-looking statements, whether as a result of new information, future events or otherwise.